imssl/EdgeSeleniumAutomation/README.md

 # Selenium Automation
 Automated tests on:
 - Chrome Desktop on Windows
-- Edge Desktop on Windows
 - Chrome Mobile on Android
 - Safari Desktop on MacOS
+- Edge Desktop on Windows

 Using:
 - Python
-- Selenium Webdriver
 - Appium
+- Selenium
-- OpenCV library
+- OpenCV
-- Pillow library
+- Pillow